-Some 24 years ago (1975), U.S. printers facing an oil embargo and a shortage of isopropyl alcohol struggled to maintain production using substitutes for this popular dampening solution additive.
+Some time ago (1975), U.S. printers facing an oil embargo and a shortage of isopropyl alcohol struggled to maintain production using substitutes for this popular dampening solution additive.
 Subsequent environmental, health, and safety regulations added their constraints to using alcohol.
 Environmental concerns continue to put pressure on lithographic printers to reduce the release of volatile organic compounds (VOCs).
 Isopropyl alcohol is a source of VOCs, as are ink oil, adhesives, coatings, and cleaning solvents.
 This article reviews and updates information about using alcohol substitutes.

 In offset lithography, the dampening system transfers a water-based solution to the printing plate as a way to make the nonimage areas of the plate ink-repellent.
 Isopropyl alcohol (isopropanol or IPA) has been, and in some parts of the world continues to be, a popular dampening solution additive because of the advantages it offers to the lithographic process.

 IPA reduces the surface tension of dampening solution (making it "wetter" so it can spread more quickly) and also increases its viscosity.
 This allows a thicker film of dampening solution to interact with the ink and the nonimage areas of the plate.
 IPA readily evaporates from the ink train, so less dampening solution is applied to the paper.
 The evaporation of dampening solution and IPA also acts as a "coolant."

 Alcohol-based dampening solutions have been credited with making the offset process more "forgiving," masking problems that can occur with an old press, a press that is not properly maintained, lack of operator skill, or settings not as accurate as they should be.

 Why remove such a substance from the printing process?
 The initial reason was a severe supply shortage and the need to substitute something else.
 Today, the main impetus comes from environmental, health, and safety concerns and regulations.